MagicRodri/ultra-pharma/readme.md

 Class representing products in sell.
 Has a :
     -name
     -description
     -img
     -price
-    -quantity
+    -quanity
     -... (to be completed)

 ## Accounts management
     -Only online users (admin-owner and employees) can get access to the store (user_required)